olcf/frontier_gpu_programming_models_examples/Kokkos/with_mpi/intree_build/README.md

 `PrgEnv-gnu` interchangeably in the `./build_cmake.sh` file.

-If you're setting `CXX_COMPILER=hipcc`, there's some additional things that need to be considered in your `CMakeLists.txt`. `PrgEnv-amd` requires CMake compiler flags need to be explicitly set for MPI, whereas the others use CMake's `find` to auto find and add the appropriate libraries and flags.
+If you're setting `CXX_COMPILER=hipcc`, there's some additional things that need to be considered when writing your `CMakeLists.txt`. `PrgEnv-amd` and `PrgEnv-gnu` requires CMake compiler flags need to be explicitly set for MPI, whereas with `PrgEnv-cray` CMake's `find_package(MPI)` can auto find and add the appropriate libraries and flags.
 See the `CMakeLists.txt` file for the different actions that are taken based on which `PrgEnv` is being used.

 ## Building with Make